xyshyniaphy/dharmapk/.clinerules/projectbrief.md

 The application is a Single Page Application (SPA) built with React.
 It follows a component-based architecture.
 The core of the application is a data-driven visualization engine powered by D3.js.

 ## Key Technical Decisions
-- **State Management**: Recoil is used for its atomic state management capabilities, allowing for efficient and decoupled state updates.
+- **State Management**: Jotai is used for its atomic state management capabilities, allowing for efficient and decoupled state updates.
 - **Rendering**: D3.js is used for rendering the mind map as an SVG, providing maximum flexibility for custom layouts and interactions.
 - **Styling**: A combination of Styled-components and Tailwind CSS is used for styling, allowing for both component-level and utility-first CSS.
 - **Data Flow**: The application follows a unidirectional data flow.
-Data is fetched, parsed, and stored in a global Recoil atom.
+Data is fetched, parsed, and stored in a global Jotai atom.
 Components then subscribe to this atom and re-render when the data changes.

 ## Design Patterns
 - **Component-Based Architecture**: The UI is broken down into reusable React components.